kleinjoshuaa/teachyourselfCS/README.md

 I plan on primarily reading books and doing the exercises and projects as needed.

-I will start with the Core listed requirements and do the Extra items during a second iteration of this list
+I will start with the Core listed requirements and do the Extra items during a second iteration of this list.
+I've added some items/exercises from my own interests and from jeffz4ng's [essay on teachyourselfcs](https://jeffzh4ng.com/essays/thoughts-on-teachyourselfcs.html)

 ## Distributed Systems
 ### Core